 Integrating Utility scale Renewables and Distributed Energy Resources in the SWIS

-AEMO has undertaken analysis in a report entitled Integrating Utility scale Renewables and Distributed Energy Resources in the SWIS to highlight the challenges to system security due to the expected continued growth of utility scale renewables and distributed energy resources (DER) under a no change to regulation or market constructs scenario.
+AEMO originally released a report in March 2019 entitled Integrating Utility scale Renewables and Distributed Energy Resources in the SWIS.
+This original report highlighted the challenges to system security due to the expected continued growth of utility scale renewables and distributed energy resources (DER) under a no change to regulation or market constructs scenario.
 AEMO has now updated this original report with further analysis and recommendations that has captured the changing trajectory of drivers impacting system security since the original report and also to take account of the mitigatory initiatives, investment and reforms implemented since the original report.
 The new Report is entitled Renewable Energy Integration - SWIS Update.

-The primary case made by the report is:
+The primary case made by the original report was: